 Some believe that Japan will incorporate a carbon tax into legislation early next year.
 The Independent is reporting that Japan is trying to reduce home energy consumption by asking its citizens to go to bed and get up an hour earlier.
 An estimated 20% of household energy consumption occurs in the hour before bed.

 Despite the dismal expectations for COP16, some nations are making strides in the right direction.
+Continued pressure will continue to help international efforts to reduce global warming gain footing and popularity.

 Richard Matthews is a consultant, eco-entrepreneur, sustainable investor and writer.
 He is the owner of THE GREEN MARKET, one of the Web’s most comprehensive resources on the business of the environment.
 He is also the author of numerous articles on sustainable positioning, green investing, enviro-politics and eco-economics.